You don’t luck into a merit badge the way you might luck into a $20 bill on the street.

-That’s information that’ll help them be better informed when they become adults and can vote, pay taxes and watch House of Cards.
+That’s information that’ll help them be better informed when they become adults and can vote and pay taxes.

 Requirement 8 for Citizenship in the Nation involves a little bit of luck, though: “Name your two senators and a member of Congress from your congressional district.
 Write a letter about a national issue and send it to one of these elected officials, sharing your view with him or her.
 Show your letter to your counselor, along with any response you might receive.”

 It’s that last sentence where luck comes in.
 There’s no guarantee a Scout will receive a written response from his congressperson, and whether he does might be a matter of catching the politician on the right day.